Maksydenko/object-oriented-programming/README.md

 1. Create a class that performs statistical processing of a text file - counting characters, words, sentences, etc. Determine the required attributes-data and attributes-methods in class for working with the text file.

 2. Write a program for selling tickets to IT-events.
 Each ticket has a unique number and a price.
-There are four types of tickets: regular ticket, advance ticket (purchased 60 or more days before the event), late ticket (purchased fewer than 10 days before the event) and student ticket.
+There are four types of tickets: regular ticket, advance ticket (purchased 60 or more days before the event), late ticket (purchased fewer than 10 days before the event) and student ticket.<br>
   Additional information:
     * advance ticket - discount 40% of the regular ticket price;
     * student ticket - discount 50% of the regular ticket price;